TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 **What Have We Learned So Far?**

 So Far we've learned so many interesting things about Node.js Token Based Authentication with JWT - JSONWebToken in just a Node.js Express REST API Example.
-Despite we wrote a lot of code, I hope you understood the overall architecture of the application and hope instructions are good to set up this project in your local and gives you a clarity what can be improved on for your existing project and what to implements on new ones.
+Despite having written a lot of code, I hope you understood the overall architecture of the application and hope instructions are good to set up this project in your local and give you clarity on what can be improved for your existing project and what to implement on new ones.

 Enjoy Coding :+1: